Actifio/WindowsMaskingScriptSupport/readme.md

 ### Introduction

-This repository contains examples to perform masking using SQL Scripts and Actifio.
+This repository contains examples to perform masking using a Windows bat file and Actifio.

 The sequence of events are for a workflow: